fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 -----

 Your plugin may define custom views.
-If you put an ``urls`` submodule into your plugin module, pretalxx will automatically import it and include it into the root URL configuration with the namespace ``plugins:<label>:``, where ``<label>`` is your Django app label.
+If you put an ``urls`` submodule into your plugin module, pretalx will automatically import it and include it into the root URL configuration with the namespace ``plugins:<label>:``, where ``<label>`` is your Django app label.